meeplabsdev/ListenAlong/README.md

 python server.py
 ```

-GUI WORK IN PROGRESS
 The server automatically controls the songs and sends info to connected clients.
+A simple, intuitive UI gives you the ability to control the songs and queue.
+Songs can be added by a name search or by their deezer song id.
 There are two options for connecting:

 - HTTP

   - Runs on `http://localhost:36672`

   - A tunnelling service such as tunnelmole can be used to expose the server to outside clients.

     ```cmd